DIRK: I’m Dirk Chambers and welcome to Another Look, the talk show that goes beyond the conventional and accepted to revisit the topics of the day.

 Howl!
 Howl!
 I cry for you.

-SHANE: You don’t get much time for odes when you are on the run.
+SHANE: You don’t get much time on the run.

 DIRK: Looking at your list, I notice one animal conspicuously missing – the piranha.